Study of Kosterlitz-Thouless transition of Bose systems governed by a random potential using quantum Monte Carlo simulations: Conclusion

 \section{Conclusion}

 In this paper, we described, using QMC simulations, a study of the 2D hard-core BH model with a random chemical potential that was assumed to obey a Gaussian distribution.
 The KT transition was confirmed from a finite-size analysis of the SF density $\rho_s$ and the power-law decay of the correlation function.
-In order to investigate the effects of randomness on the KT transition, the variance of the distribution was varied, and we obtained a phase diagram showing the SF and disordered phases.
+In order to investigate the effects of randomness on the KT transition, the variance of the distribution was varied, and we obtained a phase diagram showing the SF and the disordered phases.
 Even if the variance increases, the KT transition survives robustly against the randomness.
 The Harris criterion helps to explain this robustness of the KT transition.
-We observed the QCP and estimated the value of $\sigma_c^2$ to be 8.79.
-The nature of the phase for $\sigma^2 \sigma_c^2$ revealed the existence of the BG phase.
+We also investigated the quantum critical phenomenonon of the SF-BG transition.
+The parameters, $\sigma_c^2$ and $z\nu$, are precisely estimated to be 11.2 and 2.57, respectively.

 In addition, we considered what this value of $\sigma_c^2$ indicates and argue that it can be understood from the viewpoint of percolation.
 Comparing the 2D percolation threshold and the present case makes the quantum effects in the percolation process clear.
 Our results should be dominated by the quantum percolation processes.